-Ponce de Leon Inlet is a natural tidal inlet near the center of Volusia County that has the federally authorized Ponce de Leon Inlet navigation channel and two granite boulder jetties.
-The north shore (0.6mile) of the inlet is critically eroded and threatens the Lighthouse Point County Park.
+Ponce de Leon Inlet is a natural tidal inlet near the center of Volusia County that includes the federally authorized Ponce de Leon Inlet navigation channel and two granite boulder jetties.
+The north shore (0.6 mile) of the inlet is critically eroded and threatens the Lighthouse Point County Park.
 Maintenance dredging of the entrance channel has occurred annually since 2008, with the sediment bypassing occurring on the north or south sides of the inlet in the nearshore.
 Sediment bypassing placed material on the beach in 2005 and 2009.
 Maintenance dredging or bypassing did not occur in 2011.
 Modification of the north jetty has stabilized the shoreline north of the inlet, and future maintenance dredging events are anticipated to place material on the downdrift shoreline south of the inlet.
 The south jetty has been authorized for a 1000-ft extension and alignment change, with construction pending receipt of federal funding.
 Neither federal nor local funding has materialized for many years for the 1000-ft. extension of the south jetty.

-The Department adopted the Ponce de Leon Inlet Management Study Implementation Plan in March 1997, that defines corrective measures to mitigate the adverse impacts of Ponce de Leon Inlet, including establishing an average annual bypassing objective of 43,000 cy.
+The Department adopted the Ponce de Leon Inlet Management Study Implementation Plan in March 1997, which defines corrective measures to mitigate the adverse impacts of Ponce de Leon Inlet, including establishing an average annual bypassing objective of 43,000 cy.
 The 1997 IMP strategies do not balance the sediment budget for the inlet, nor do they accurately mitigate erosion of beaches adjacent to the inlet.
 Therefore, they are not consistent with 2008 amendments to Section 161.142, Florida Statutes.
 An updated inlet sediment budget and final report was submitted to the Department in October 2019.
-The Department is developing an updated IMP.
+The Department developed and adopted an updated IMP in September 2020.
+The north jetty at Ponce Inlet experienced critical damage due to Hurricane Nicole (2022).
+Both FIND and the USACE will coordinate to maintenance dredge the IWW channel and place the material north of the inlet in 2023/2024 to assist with hurricane recovery efforts.